aallan/pico-lorawan-circuitpython/README.md

   return decoded;
 ```

-This will auto-magically decode the raw payload and display the real value in The Things Network Console.
+this will auto-magically decode the raw payload and display the real value in The Things Network Console.

 ## More information

-You can find more information at
+You can find more information about [using LoRaWAN and The Things Network from CircuitPython](https://learn.adafruit.com/using-lorawan-and-the-things-network-with-circuitpython/overview) in the Adafruit RFM95x tutorial pages.
+Alternatively you may want to use the RFM95x module using C, in which case you should take a look at Sandeep Mistry's [`pico-lorawan`](https://github.com/sandeepmistry/pico-lorawan) library, and [getting started instructions](https://www.raspberrypi.org/blog/how-to-add-lorawan-to-raspberry-pi-pico/).

 ## Libraries